polarfire-soc/icicle-kit-reference-design/Readme.md

 | CAN1          | MSS I/Os BANK 2 B | N/A              | J27 (Jumper)                        |                                                              |
 | GPIO2         | Fabric            | LEDs and Switches| N/A                                 |See block diagram for<br> enabled GPIOs                       |

+**Note:** “Raspberry Pi is a trademark of the Raspberry Pi Foundation”.

 ### Memory map

 | Server                  	| Bus          	| Receiver                	| Address range                 	|